The Members of

 In order to comply with provisions of the Sexual Harassment of Women at Workplace(Prevention Prohibition and Redressal) Act 2013 and Rules framed thereunder the Companyhas formulated and implemented a policy on prevention prohibition and redressal ofcomplaints related to sexual harassment of women at the workplace.
 An Internal ComplaintCommittee (ICC) has been set up in compliance with the said Act.
 During the year therewas no complaint lodged with the Internal Complaint Committee formed under "TheSexual Harassment of Women at Workplace.

-As required under Section 197(12) of the Companies Act 2013 read with Rule 5 of theCompanies (Appointment and Remuneration of Managerial Personnel) Rules 2014 the detailsof the ratio of the remuneration of each director to the median employee's remunerationand such other details as prescribed therein are given in "Annexure-D" which isattached hereto and forms a part of the Directors' Report.
+As required under Section 197(12) of the Act read with Rule 5 (1) of the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 the details of theratio of the remuneration of each director to the median employee's remuneration and suchother details as prescribed therein are given in "Annexure-C" which isattached hereto and forms a part of this Report.

 28. CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE EARNINGS ANDOUTGO